 Our interior design services are included free of charge to be used by the homeowners to a reasonable extent.
 The majority of our customers have been thinking about their project for an extended period of time and have a basic idea of what they want the space to look like and just need some guidance on how to make it happen.

 We have a vendor list that is provided to our customers at contract signing.
 We strongly recommend using these vendors because we feel comfortable with the quality and service you will receive.
 There is some flexibility on where finishes such as tile and flooring are purchased.
 We are more restricted with plumbing fixtures and specialty products as we have had issues with ordering online in the past.
-We prefer to use our vendors for these products as we know the quality and that the parts and pieces provided will all work together and not cause any delays in the process.
+We prefer to use our vendors for these products as we know the quality of the parts and pieces will all work together and not cause any delays in the build process.

 We do not do any additional work without the homeowner’s approval and understanding of the costs involved.
 If something is not included in the scope of work, we provide the homeowner the cost to do the work and allow them the opportunity to agree or disagree to us completing it.